-If someone files a winding up petition against your company, the banks will normally freeze the company’s bank account as soon as the petition is advertised in The Gazette.
 When this happens, you will need a validation order from the courts in order to access the account.

 If you have had a winding up petition served against the company, a validation order may help improve the company’s position.

-How to Make the Application for a Validation Order
+How to Get a Validation Order

 If you need to apply for a validation order, the first stage in the process is to tell the person or company who filed the winding-up petition against the company.
 This notification must contain details about the court that you are submitting the application to and when you anticipate making the application.

 Application to the Courts

 The second stage is to make the application to the courts.
 There are two parts to the application: Form 7.1A and the witness statement.
 Both need to be filed at the courts, along with the requisite fee (currently £155).

 After you’ve made the application, the courts will assign a date and time for a court hearing.
 This hearing only relates to the validation order, not to the winding up petition as a whole.